-At the state level, the Board of Health participates in new rule development through participation with government agencies and professional associations.
-On the local level, the Board of Health promotes new and innovative programs which exceed any program mandates.
+At the state level, we participate in new rule development through participation with government agencies and professional associations.
+On the local level, we promote new and innovative programs which exceed any program mandates.

-The Cuyahoga County Solid Waste Management District offers a wide variety of programs for communites, businesses and the general public.
+The Cuyahoga County Solid Waste Management District offers a wide variety of programs for communities, businesses and the general public.
 Some of these include: